AuthorizeNet/sdk-ruby/README.md

 ## Registration & Configuration

-Get a sandbox account at https://developer.authorize.net/sandbox/ To run rspec tests, create a spec/credentials.yml with the following keys and the values obtained from the above instructions
+Get a sandbox account at https://developer.authorize.net/sandbox/ To run rspec tests, create a spec/credentials.yml with the following keys and the values obtained as described below.
 ````
 #obtain an API login_id and transaction_id according to instructions at https://developer.authorize.net/faqs/#gettranskey
 api_transaction_key: {transaction_key_value}